MT32-Pi Sound Module. 80s classic Roland MT32 emulator.

 More details can be found at the official github site:

-The MT32-Pi its a Raspberry Pi based device which emulates the classic Roland MT32 sound module from the 80s.
-It can run as a standard MT32 or use soundfonts as alternative sound banks.
+The MT32-Pi emulates the classic Roland MT32 sound module from the 80s.
+Its a Raspberry Pi based device that can run as a standard MT32 or use soundfonts as alternative sound banks.

 It consist on a "hat" board which plugs on the Raspberry Pi GPIO port providing MIDI/Audio I/O, OLED display and physical buttons.
 The Raspberry Pi runs a baremetal MT32 emulator from the SD card.